Evaluating star formation rates at z = 5

 \subsection{Luminosities and SFR conversions}

-From the SEDs produced by \textsc{Skirt}, we use the line-free continuum\footnote{To extract the line-free continuum, we use the \textsc{Scipy.signal.medfilt} function with a kernel size of 99 to smooth out the SED.} emission in the IR range between restframe 8 and 1000 $\mu$m to estimate the total IR luminosity.
+From the SEDs produced by \textsc{Skirt}, we use the line-free continuum\footnote{To extract the line-free continuum, we use the \textsc{Scipy.signal.medfilt} function with a kernel size of 99 to smooth out the SED.
+While it is not a standard technique for far-IR continuum extraction, median filtering has been employed to isolate broad spectral features from narrower line emission \citep[e.g.,][]{arun2025}.
+We verified its reliability by comparison with a manual line-masking approach.} emission in the IR range between restframe 8 and 1000 $\mu$m to estimate the total IR luminosity.
 We also estimate the line luminosities for H$\alpha$, H$\beta$, and [\textsc{Cii}] at $158 \, \mu$m at different inclinations using the continuum-free fluxes.
 In \textsc{Skirt}, we adopt spectral resolutions that mimic those of JWST-IFU and ALMA where the spectral lines are resolved with spectral channel widths of $\rm \sim 100 \, km \, s^{-1}$ for both H$\alpha$ and H$\beta$, and $\rm \sim 30 \, km \, s^{-1}$ for the [\textsc{Cii}] line (see Sect. \ref{section:SKIRT}).
 We perform an automatic fitting procedure, using the curve\_fit function from Scipy, modelling each spectral line with a single Gaussian to estimate its flux (and luminosity) at each inclination.
 Because this routine returns a fit regardless of whether an emission line is present or not, we apply a signal-to-noise ratio (SNR) $> 5$ threshold to identify reliable detections.
 The SNR is defined as the ratio between the maximum line flux and the noise level, where the noise is estimated using the median absolute deviation of the spectrum excluding the emission line, measured over the velocity range 2500 and 4000 $\rm km \, s^{-1}$.

 We finally convert luminosities into SFRs.
 Starting with H$\alpha$, one of the most widely used conversions between its luminosity ($L_{\rm H\alpha}$) and SFR was derived by \citet{kennicutt1983} and calibrated for a \citet{chabrier2003} IMF by \citet{murphy2011}: